 A Cape gull from Southern Africa and a laughing gull from the Americas have shown up in Northern Spain.
 We enjoyed awesome birding while twitching these stunners on a roadtrip.

-Tinença de Benifassà Natural Park provided red-backed shrikes, ortolan buntings, stock dove, rufous-tailed rock-thrush, tawny pipits — all localized breeders in the region — and a handful of picturesque villages.
+Tinença de Benifassà Natural Park provided red-backed shrikes, ortolan buntings, stock dove, common rock thrush, tawny pipits — all localized breeders in the region — and a handful of picturesque villages.

 Southern Cádiz ensures top-class birding.
 Local specialties such as house swift and northern bald ibis were combined with migratory birds such as ortolan bunting in La Janda or puffins and poms in Tarifa.